bugounet/reservations/README.md

 separate tables to keep the "active bookings" table smaller (and therefore faster)
 - Django's Basic FKs implementation has an existence check.
-If I used pgSQL instead I could pimp those to here again rely on DB's existing checks and avoid double work
+If I used pgSQL instead I could pimp those to rely on DB's existing checks and avoid double work
 - Security: This app is local only.
 Once in prod, make sure to drop http
 - Security: To protect access to admin interface two things could be done: